hf2503/invoice-ocr-classifier/README.md

 This folder contains files and folder for tracking and checking results

-  ### processd_invoice_archive/
+  ### Processed_invoice_archive/
   This folder contains all the invoice's page on the format PNG.
-For exemple 50 pages PDF
+For exemple 50 pages PDF generates 50 PNG files.
+  In addition it allows manual verification by accounting staff

+  ## Processed_invoices_tracking.csv